phisiart/418-proj/_posts/2000-01-07-experiments.md

 ### Discussion

-The two platforms used in this experiment (iMac and MBP) represent two major categories: discrete (AMD Radeon) and integrated (Intel Iris) video cards.
-We expect NVIDIA video cards to have similar performance characteristics with AMD ones, which are found in iMacs.
+The two platforms used in this experiment (iMac and MBP) represent two major categories: dedicated (AMD Radeon) and integrated (Intel Iris) graphics cards.
+We expect NVIDIA graphics cards to have similar performance characteristics with AMD ones, which are found in iMacs.
 We plan to do the comparison on NVIDIA cards and with CUDA in the future.

 Generally, as the size of matrices grow, the speed of different implementations on GPU can be ranked as: 1D < 2D = Trans < OpenCL < Vec4 = Dot (for iMac); and 1D < Trans < 2D = OpenCL < Vec4 = Dot (for MBP).
 In other words, the straightforward OpenGL-based solution is slower than OpenCL, but with our proposed optimizations, the OpenGL kernel can be several (2 to 9) times faster than OpenCL.

 The first thing to observe is that 2D assignment of work is better than 1D, as can be seen from "1D GPU" versus "2D GPU".
 We are not aware of how exactly the OpenGL implementation assign work to blocks.
 But as reasoned in the last section, by informing OpenGL the 2D positional information of cells, it enables the scheduler to assign work more cache-friendly.
 This effect is more prominent on Intel Iris, and is possibly related to the difference in memory hierarchies and schedulers.

 Then, in both graphs we notice that the performance is roughly the same whether matrices are stored in row-major or column-major order.
 This is expected.
 Since both GPUs have the notion of "warps", and adjacent cells will be calculated on different cores simultaneously, the cache line is still fully utilized when reading the column vector from a row-major matrix.